Amantini1997/FromUbuntu/HRM/Lecture.md

 Looking at the competitive landscape, IBM realised 3 main things:
 - Thanks to globalisation, communication and international trading barriers we're breaking down, which favored trades and investment flows across the countries;
 - Protectionism in most countries was reducing;
-- There were huge technological advances in communications which, to some extent, greatly favored the way work could be structured and teh way people could be managed.
+- There were huge technological advances in communications which, to some extent, greatly favored the way work could be structured and the way people could be managed.

 This brought significant opportunities and changes:
 - The production of goods and services flowed globally to places where it was more efficient and most benefit could be created, at the lowest cost (China exploitation);